ComputerVIP/VJ_CP3/README.md

         }
 ```

 + Set default to MINGW64
 Add this to settings.json as well:
 ```json
 "terminal.integrated.defaultProfile.windows": "MSYS2"
 ```

 + Run terminal
-Once you do that, run:
+Once you do that, enter:
 ```bash
 pacman -S mingw-w64-x86_64-gcc
 ```